Coaches

 Head Coach

-In 2013, while Taylor was a senior at Colorado College, he and Judge Regina Walter (CC ’80) started the Colorado College Mock Trial program.
-The team qualified for the 2014 National Championship Tournament in its first year of competition, finishing eighth in its division and among the top 20 teams in the country.
-Judge Walter continued to serve as head coach of the program following Taylor’s graduation from Colorado College in 2014.
-She retired from this position at the end of the 2021 season.
+In 2013, while Taylor was a senior at Colorado College, he and Judge Regina Walter (CC '80) started the Colorado College Mock Trial program.
+The team qualified for the 2014 National Championship Tournament in its first year of competition, finishing eighth in its division and among the top 20 teams in the country (out of more than 600).
+The CC team's performance in 2013-2014 remains one of the best performances ever by a first-year college mock trial team.
+Judge Walter continued to serve as head coach of the program until she retired from this position in 2021.
+Taylor took over as the head coach of the program beginning in the 2022-2023 season.

 Eric Ingram